GaleAdmin-Kore/docs/docs/gale/settings/settings-overview.md

 **Monitoring**

-- Track the audit logs of user actions within your account to gain insights into their activities.
+- Track the audit logs of all user activities within your account and quickly troubleshoot issues with real-time event tracking.
 [Learn more](../settings/monitoring/audit-logs.md){:target="_blank"}.
 - Review agent performance metrics and take informed decisions on the **Agent Analytics** dashboard.
 [Learn more](../settings/monitoring/analytics/agent-analytics-dashboard.md){:target="_blank"}.

 ## Access Settings Console